 The court also needs to satisfy itself as to arrangements for any children of the marriage.

-Competitive hourly rates please call one of our Family Lawyers Today!
+Competitive hourly rates please call one of our Family Lawyers Sydney (or) Paramatta Today!